SNodeC/snode.c/README.md

 # Configuration

-Each `SocketServer` and `SocketClient` instance needs to be configured before they can be started by the SNode.C event loop.
-Fore instance, a IPv4/TCP `SocketServer` needs to know at least the port number it should listen on, a IPv4/TCP `SocketClient` needs to now the host name or the IPv4 address and the port number a server is listening on.
+Each *SocketServer* and *SocketClient* instance needs to be configured before they can be started by the SNode.C event loop.
+Fore instance, a IPv4/TCP *SocketServer* needs to know at least the port number it should listen on and a IPv4/TCP *SocketClient* needs to now the host name or the IPv4 address and the port number a server is listening on.
 And if an SSL/TLS instance is used certificates are necessary for successful encryption.

 There are many more configuration items but lets focus on those mentioned above.